Kuuuube/Misc_Scripts/scripts_and_programs/keepass_databasebackup_patch/README.md

 ## Usage

-- Download the `dbbackup.plgx` file and place it in the keepass `Plugins` directory.
+- Download the `dbBackup.plgx` file and place it in the keepass `Plugins` directory.

 ## Building